DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can specify your launch configuration with multiple Auto Scaling groups.
 However, you can only specify one launch configuration for an Auto Scaling group at a time.
 - You cannot modify a launch configuration after you've created it.
 If you want to change the launch configuration for an Auto Scaling group, you must create a new launch configuration and update your Auto Scaling group to inherit this new launch configuration.
 - If there is a requirement to combine both on-demand and spot instances in the same Auto Scaling group, use a launch template because only launch templates support a mixture of on-demand and spot instances at the same time (PPT.)
 - Launch templates allow for versioning so that it is simple to utilize a previous version if a rollback is required (PPT.)
+Launch templates over lanuch configurations have these benefits: multiple instance types, can use t2, can use on- demand and spot (PPT).

 ## 2.0.3.
 Auto Scaling Default Termination Policy:
 - The default termination policy for an Auto Scaling Group is to automatically terminate a stopped instance, so unless you've configured it to do otherwise, stopping an instance will result in termination regardless if you wanted that to happen or not.
 A new instance will be spun up in its place.